 Theory Behind Plyometrics

-The idea is to help to reduce the lag-time between the two phases, thereby speeding up the transition from one phase to another.
+Plyometric exercises help to reduce the lag-time between the two phases, thereby speeding up the transition from one phase to another.
 A swift transition allows maximum energy transfer between the two phases without energy loss as dispensable heat or unfocused kinetic energy.

 Having good knowledge and clear self-awareness is essential to performing plyometric exercises safely and effectively.
 Otherwise, you run a huge risk of over-training and injury.

 There are 3 types of training principle that increase vertical jump: Traditional Weight Training (TWT) that increases strength, Dynamic Weight Training (DWT) that increases explosive power, and Plyometrics Training (PT) speculated above.
 TWT and DWT both come with their own benefits and detriments.

 Traditional Weight Training utilizes exercises such as squats, carving, leg presses, and toe-raise with a heavy load (about 90% 1-RM) and very few repetitions (5-7) per set.
 It aims to increase the release of power, which is vital to a good vertical jump.
 In a physics perspective, the greater the strength and speed are, the greater the power.
 However, as a person gain more strength, he also gains more weight in muscles.
 It follows that the gain in weight reduces the speed and therefore the power of the person.
 This is, however, an effective way of training for beginners because the gain in strength is still large enough to offset the loss in speed.

 Regarding dynamic weight training exercises like jump squats, power cleans and hang cleans.
 Lighter loads (30% 1-RM) and more repetitions are used and the resistance is accelerated explosively through the full range of motion.
 They work well in increasing your power without decreasing your speed.
 The problem is that many dynamic weight training cannot be done alone.
 It is complicated and requires experience, coaching and proper facilities.
 Without those, a person will have a big chance of hurting himself.